 - to provide information relating to a specific asset.

-If during Court proceedings a party does not provide the necessary disclosure, you may be entitled to file a subpoena which would compel a person to produce documents or give evidence at a hearing.
+If during court proceedings a party does not provide the necessary disclosure, you may be entitled to file a subpoena which would compel a person to produce documents or give evidence at a hearing.

 Lawyers’ obligations